BioinformaticsClubPurdue/BCP-Website/content/blog/knn-from-scratch/index.md

 image: ./classification_model.png
 ---

-Imagine you had a pile of apples and oranges.
-You recorded the weight and color of each, and put the data in a table.
-Would you be able to create a model that can differentiate the two types of fruits?

-The answer is yes, as this is one of the biggest applications of data science today.
-This type of model is a **classification model**.
-The goal of classification models are to predict a category based on input data.
+One of the biggest applications of data science today are **classification models**.
+The goal of a classification model is to predict a category based on input data.
 It does so using statistics to make the decisions.

 Accurately classifying datasets could be especially useful on applications focused on health care / biology.
 We are going to implement a type of classification model called **K-Nearest Neighbors** on a breast cancer dataset.

 ### How it Works

 K-Nearest Neighbors is a **supervised** classification model.
 This means that it requires some input data that is already labeled with the correct classes.
-To train this model, we simply pass it the labeled data (called the *training data*).
+To train this model, we simply pass it the labeled data (called the _training data_).

 This data will be used by the model to predict classes following the idea that similar objects stick together.
 If we have a datapoint $d$ that we'd like to predict, here's what our KNN model will do:

-1. Find the $k$ *training* datapoints closest to $d$
+1. Find the $k$ _training_ datapoints closest to $d$
 2. Find the class with the most representation of these $k$ points

 This class with the most representation is the prediction for $d$.